Request a CatalogContact Us

 Grading

-Further, because the homeschooling parent is already acutely aware of the student's performance, many homeschool families don't keep grades at all.
-However, for those who desire a permanent record of work, CHC suggests creating a portfolio of 'best work' for each school year, and the use of CHC report cards.
+Further, because the homeschooling parent is already acutely aware of the student’s performance, many homeschool families don’t give tests or keep grades at all, beyond correcting individual assignments.

 Return to top